 - Where can I get more information?

-While the risk of absorbing diclofenac topical into your bloodstream is low, an NSAID can cause life-threatening heart or circulation problems such as heart attack or stroke, especially if you use it long term.
+While the risk of absorbing diclofenac transdermal into your bloodstream is low, an NSAID can cause life-threatening heart or circulation problems such as heart attack or stroke, especially if you use it long term.

 This medicine may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are using diclofenac topical, especially in older adults.
+These conditions can be fatal and can occur without warning while you are using diclofenac transdermal, especially in older adults.

 Do not use this medication if you have ever had asthma or a severe allergic reaction caused by aspirin, diclofenac (Cataflam, Voltaren), or another NSAID.
 Do not use diclofenac just before or after having heart bypass surgery (also called coronary artery bypass graft, or CABG).